Museum Exhibition of Oedipus the King

-In all periods we created a museum exhibition for Oedipus Rex.
+In all periods of my Ninth Grade English class at De La Salle High School in New Orleans, we created a museum exhibition for Sophocles tragedy Oedipus Rex.

 In every corner of the room galleries were set up to showcase different significant objects from the play: the noose, the brooch, the crown, the walking stick, the nail, the masks the actors wore, to demonstrate non-linguistically the themes of the Ancient Greek tragedy.

-In quadrant one museum goers played the memory game, trying to remember different object from the play.
+In quadrant one museum-goers played the memory game, trying to remember different objects from the play.
 Can anyone remember where the brooch went?
-If you look carefully you can see one museum goer chose a noose to demonstrate the noose Jocasta chose to commit suicide; I thought they performed the act with appropriate cheer..
+If you look carefully you can see one museum-goer chose a noose to demonstrate the noose Jocasta chose to commit suicide; I thought they performed the act with appropriate cheer.

 I am glad we didn't have demonstrations of the brooch.